 Will 'Titans' Be On Netflix?
 Here's How To Watch DC Universe's First Original Series

-Titans is only the first in a planned collection of original live action programming for DC Universe, as reported by Deadline, which includes similar superhero team-up show Doom Patrol, the horror series Swamp Thing, and the superheroine drama Stargirl.
+As reported by Deadline, Titans is only the first in a planned collection of original live-action programming for DC Universe, including similar superhero team-up show Doom Patrol, the horror series Swamp Thing, and the superheroine drama Stargirl.
 The service is also planning on debuting the animated series Young Justice: Outsiders and Harley Quinn, in addition to its back catalog of DC adaptations.
-DC Universe is in the process of building its own streaming catalog, but that doesn't hide the fact that the service is missing some major DC television series in its catalog, including the CW series Arrow, The Flash, Supergirl, Black Lightning, and Legends Of Tomorrow — all of which are available on Netflix.
+But while DC Universe is in the process of building its own streaming catalog, that doesn't hide the fact that they're missing some major DC TV shows in their catalog, including the CW series Arrow, The Flash, Supergirl, Black Lightning, and Legends Of Tomorrow — all of which are available on Netflix.
 The service also doesn't have Gotham or Smallville, both of which are available for streaming on Hulu.

 However, DC Universe does have the short-lived series Constantine and the 90's series Lois & Clark: The New Adventures Of Superman.
 And what it's lacking in live-action shows, it makes up for with major films including Superman: The Movie, Superman II, Superman III, and Superman IV: The Quest For Peace starring Christopher Reeve, as well as Christopher Nolan's Batman Begins and The Dark Knight.
-The service also has a variety of classic animated shows including Batman: The Animated Series, Batman Beyond and the original Teen Titans animated series.
+The service also has a variety of classic animated shows including Batman: The Animated Series, Batman Beyond, and the original Teen Titans animated series.

-While the DC Universe isn't an entirely comprehensive catalog of the DC Universe, it's certainly going to be a better streaming service for a DC superfan than a streaming service that is devoid of any DC content.
+So while the DC Universe isn't an entirely comprehensive catalog of the DC Universe, it's certainly going to be a better streaming service for a DC superfan than a streaming service that is devoid of any DC content.
 Only time will tell if the service's original series are worth the monthly $7.99 price tag, but that price should be a reasonable investment for anyone who wants to revisit some DC classics and this new iteration of Titans.